twinssbc/AngularJS-ResponsiveCalendar/README.md

 * startingDay
 Control month view starting from which day.
 Default value: 0
+* allDayLabel
+The text displayed in the allDay column header.
+Default value: 'all day'
+* noEventsLabel
+The text displayed when there’s no event on the selected date in month view.
+Default value: 'No Events'
 * eventSource
 The data source of the calendar, when the eventSource is set, the view will be updated accordingly.
 Default value: null